Mannish Boy

 "Mannish Boy" (or "Manish Boy" as it was first labeled) is a blues standard written by Muddy Waters, Mel London, and Bo Diddley (with Waters and Diddley being credited under their birth names).
 First recorded in 1955 by Waters, it serves as an "answer song" to Bo Diddley's "I'm a Man", which was in turn inspired by Waters' and Willie Dixon's "Hoochie Coochie Man".
 "Mannish Boy" features a repeating stop-time figure on one chord throughout the song.

 Although the song contains sexual boasting, its repetition of "I'm a man, I spell M, A child, N" was understood as political.
 Waters had recently left the South for Chicago.
-"Growing up in the South, African-Americans [would] never be referred to as a man – but as 'boy'.
+"Growing up in the South, Black Americans [would] never be referred to as a man – but as 'boy'.
 In this context, the song [is] an assertion of black manhood."

 Recordings and releases

 Waters recorded the song in Chicago on May 24, 1955.
 It is his only recording between January 1953 and June 1957 that did not feature Little Walter on harmonica (who was on tour supporting his then-number one hit "My Babe" and thus unavailable for the recording session) and is one of few studio recordings with Junior Wells.
 Also accompanying Muddy Waters are Jimmy Rogers on guitar, Fred Below on drums, and an unidentified female chorus.

 Waters recorded several versions of "Mannish Boy" during his career.
 In 1968, he recorded it for the Electric Mud album in Marshall Chess' attempt to attract the rock market.
 After he left Chess, he recorded it for the 1977 Hard Again album which was produced by Johnny Winter.
 A live version with Winter appears on Muddy "Mississippi" Waters - Live (1979).
 Waters also performed it at the Band's farewell concert The Last Waltz, and the performance is included in the documentary film of the concert as well as on the film's soundtrack of the same title.